ColumbusStateWorkforceInnovation/Java-IV-course-outline/README.md

 * Activities and assignments:
     * __LAB 4:__ [Property Validation & JPA Entity Relationships](./lab-4/README.md) &mdash; Due at the start of week 6.

 ## Week 5 - Putting our Services to Work

 * Reading:
     * _Spring Web Essentials_ chapter 11.
+* Lecture:
+    * Learn how property expressions make it easy to create Spring Data Repository queries
+    * Develop new controller methods to provide supplemental data
+    * Download and run the front end application
+    * Add Cross Origin Resource Sharing (CORS) support in our API
+    * Test our application using Postman
 * Activities and assignments:
     * __LAB 5:__ [Connecting the Front End Application](./lab-5/README.md) &mdash; Due at the start of week 7.